-The Academy remains popular in the area and demand for places at the school remains strong and this Academic year exceeded the full target capacity of 720 due to the admission of 11 Afghan refugees in 2021/22.
+The Academy remains popular in the area and demand for places at the school remains strong.

-For the first time in three years relevant attainment statistics are available and we are pleased to report that the school continues to meet and often exceed national targets.
+The most recent attainment statistics are available and we are pleased to report that the school continues to meet and often exceed national targets.